 Public Corruption in Dallas

 Accusations of public corruption were widely tossed about during the last election cycle — everything from voter fraud, collusion by the media to favor a particular candidate, FBI actions thought to be timed for maximum effect, a “secret” meeting on a runway, misuse of charitable foundations, Russian hacking of candidates’ emails, etc.…..the list is endless.
 In many if not most cases, we may never know if public corruption actually occurred, but one thing is certain: public corruption is alive and well, and not just in New York City or Chicago, but right here in our hometown.
 Over the last couple of decades, several high-profile cases resulted in convictions of elected officials.
 And an FBI multi-year investigation of a local high-profile elected official, Dallas County Commissioner John Wiley Price, is scheduled to go to trial in February 2017.
 So how common is public corruption in Dallas?
 Why does it matter?
 What is being done to address it?
 How is it uncovered?
 And who does the investigations?
 Our speaker, Attorney Paul Coggins, is uniquely qualified to discuss this important topic, having served as the U.S. Attorney for the Northern District of Texas from 2001-2009.
 Please join us January 9 for the truth about public corruption in Dallas.

 About the Speaker

 Guests are always welcome.
 We request a per-guest fee of $15.
 If a guest joins as a member on the day he/she attends a meeting, the $15 fee is credited against the dues fee.
-For the remainder of 2016, membership is pro-rated to $37.50 per person ($75 annually), or $65.00 per couple ($130 annually).
+For 2017, membership is $100 per person.
 Please RSVP Here